-The Polaris General 4-seater is a tough machine.
-With 100 HP and 1,500 lbs. of towing capacity, it's not a bad choice for hitting the backwoods straight from the lot, but there were a few things it needed before it was up to SuperATV and Easton Corbin standards.
+The Polaris General four-seater is a tough machine.
+With 100 HP and 1,500 lbs. of towing capacity, it’s not a bad choice for hitting the backwoods straight from the lot.
+But there were a few things it needed before it was up to SuperATV’s and Easton Corbin’s standards.

-For real bulletproof protection, we installed our skid plate made with our proprietary ARMW material.
-Easton won't have to worry about sticks and stones coming up through his floorboards with this indestructible skid plate.
+For real bulletproof protection, we installed this full skid plate made with our proprietary ARMW material.
+Easton won’t have to worry about sticks and stones coming up through his floorboards with this indestructible skid plate.

-To protect Easton from branches that hit a little higher, we installed our hard-coated, polycarbonate, flip windshield.
-Polycarbonate is unbreakable at 250 times stronger than glass and the hard coating on both sides keeps it from scratching and scuffing.
+To protect Easton from branches that hit a little higher, we installed our scratch-resistant flip windshield.
+It’s made of unbreakable polycarbonate, which is 250 times stronger than glass, and the hard coating on both sides keeps it from scratching and scuffing.
 It can be fully open to let the maximum amount of air into the cab, vented to keep it cool while still providing protection from bugs and branches, or fully closed when the airs gets too chilly.

-We weren't content to just make it tough, we had to give it some lift to make sure Easton can roll with it wherever he wants.
+We weren’t content with just making it tough—we had to give this machine some lift to make sure Easton can roll with it wherever he wants.